danwilliams/terracotta/README.md

 ### Authentication

-Terracotta features a custom-rolled authetication system, to demonstrate how to implement a basic session-based setup.
+Terracotta features a custom-rolled authentication system, to demonstrate how to implement a basic session-based setup.
 Although storing a user list in plain text on a server is okay for small, limited projects and experiments, it is highly recommended to store the credentials securely in a database.
 That is